 - Bins – regularly wash and disinfect outdoor bins

-- Front garden – Sweep all garden paths and walls, freshen up the paintwork on any fences and gates.
+- Front garden – Sweep all garden paths and walls and freshen up the paintwork on any fences and gates.
 You could also consider adding flower boxes and hanging baskets to help bring the exterior of your home to life

 - Garages and sheds – Declutter your garage or shed, and ensure door locks and bolts are working properly and aren’t loose or eroded to keep outbuildings as secure as your main home

-- Power washing discoloured slabs and decking can help restore them to their former glory.
+- Power wash discoloured slabs and decking to help restore them to their former glory.
 If a jet-wash isn’t something you have access to, water with some added bleach and a hard yard brush should do the job and remove discolouration

 - Weed flower beds and any borders to get rid of dead leaves, twigs and other debris covering the soil, then add compost and dig or fork it in.
-Now you can start planting some fresh flowers or plants
+Then you can start planting fresh flowers or plants

 - Grass and lawns – It’s a good idea to occasionally rake the lawn surface to help remove dead grass and let the lawn ‘breathe’.
 Lawn feed can also be bought at most garden centres to help encourage healthy, super-green grass